• Skip to primary navigation

 Start homestead gardening and feed your family

-Starting a garden without prior knowledge can seem overwhelming, but it doesn't have to be.
-First, you should research the best plants to grow in your climate and location.
+Starting a garden without prior knowledge can seem overwhelming, but it doesn't have to be that way.
+First, research the best plants to grow in your specific climate and location.

 After that, choose a spot that receives at least six hours of sunlight daily.